-While a full yoga class is excellent, even 5-10 minutes of stretching can make a big difference.
+While a full yoga class is excellent, even five to 10 minutes of stretching can make a big difference.
 Do a series of toe touches first thing in the morning, stretch out your shoulders at your desk or rotate your neck from side to side the next time you’re stopped at a stoplight.

 4. Take care of your eyes.

 It may creep up slowly: one week you can’t read the menu at a dimly-lit restaurant, and then reading a magazine in a well-lit space becomes trying.
 All of the sudden, it’s time for reading glasses.
 Reading glasses will help prevent headaches and stop you from squinting, which can cause wrinkles.

 While it’s fine to pick up a pair of non-prescription specs at the discount store, don’t skip the optometrist altogether.
 It is recommended that men and women 40 years old and older have regular eye exams every two to four years.

 It’s not unusual for your sex drive to take a nosedive in your 40s, due to hormonal changes and high stress levels.
 However, it’s important to make quality time with your partner a priority.
 Intimacy helps your body produce the hormone oxytocin, aka the “cuddle hormone.”
 Not only does this help you bond with your partner, a study has shown that higher levels of oxytocin help keep blood pressure and stress levels in check.

 Not in the mood for sex?
 Holding hands, hugging and kissing also release oxytocin.